Contrastive Conditional-Unconditional Alignment for Long-tailed Diffusion Model: Method

-\end{small}where $B$ denotes a mini-batch, and $\tau$ is a temperature for softmax which we keep $0.1$ as the default setting.
-Note that it is common to augment an anchor image $x_t^i$ to be a positive sample in many unsupervised contrastive learning methods.
-Here, we don't apply any data augmentation and directly treat the anchor latent $h_{anc}^i$ itself as the positive vector in the InfoNCE loss, i.e., $h_{pos}^i:=h_{anc}^i$.
+where $B$ denotes a mini-batch, and $\tau$ is a temperature for softmax which we keep $0.1$ as the default setting.
+Note that we do not augment an anchor image $x_t^i$ to be a positive sample like many unsupervised contrastive learning methods.
+Instead, we directly treat the anchor latent $h_{anc}^i$ itself as the positive vector in the contrastive loss, i.e., $h_{pos}^i:=h_{anc}^i$.
+We also normalized latents following standard protocol for InfoNCE loss~\cite{infonce}.
+We discuss implementation details on batch sampling for our UCL loss in Appendix~\ref{sec:details}.